writethedocs/www/docs/blog/2023-community-kickoff.rst

 --------------------

 Thanks to everyone who attended our virtual events in 2022.
-We had wonderful attendance in Portland, Prague, and Australia.
+We had wonderful attendance in all three of our online events, nominally located in Portland, Prague, and Australia.
 We continue to appreciate the warmth and spirit that you bring to our virtual events, and look forward to more of it in 2023.